 Conclusion

 Developing precise and effective diagnostic methods specifically for B. canis is crucial for accurate detection and timely treatment.
 The development of efficacious and safe vaccines is essential to control the spread of B. canis and protect animal and human health.
 Raising awareness among human health professionals about B. canis could have a significant impact on early detection and prevention efforts.
 Implementing mandatory testing of dogs before interstate or international movement could help prevent the spread of B. canis across regions and borders.
-Provisions for conducting sero-surveillance programs alongside sterilization and immunization activities are vital for monitoring and controlling the disease effectively.
+Provisions for conducting sero-surveillance programs alongside sterilisation and immunisation activities are vital for monitoring and controlling the disease effectively.

 Disclaimer